Hawaii: Culture

 The aboriginal culture of Hawaii is Polynesian.
 Hawaii represents the northernmost extension of the vast Polynesian Triangle of the south and central Pacific Ocean.
 While traditional Hawaiian culture remains as vestiges in modern Hawaiian society, there are re-enactments of the ceremonies and traditions throughout the islands.
-Some of these cultural influences, including the popularity (in greatly modified form) of lūau and hula, are strong enough to affect the wider United States.
+Some of these cultural influences, including the popularity (in greatly modified form) of lūʻau and hula, and gestures such as the Shaka sign, are strong enough to affect the wider United States.

 Cuisine

 The cuisine of Hawaii is a fusion of many foods brought by immigrants to the Hawaiian Islands, including the earliest Polynesians and Native Hawaiian cuisine, and American, Chinese, Filipino, Japanese, Korean, Polynesian, Puerto Rican, and Portuguese origins.
 Plant and animal food sources are imported from around the world for agricultural use in Hawaii.
 Poi, a starch made by pounding taro, is one of the traditional foods of the islands.
-Many local restaurants serve the ubiquitous plate lunch, which features two scoops of rice, a simplified version of American macaroni salad and a variety of toppings including hamburger patties, a fried egg, and gravy of a loco moco, Japanese style tonkatsu or the traditional lūau favorites, including kālua pork and laulau.
+Many local restaurants serve the ubiquitous plate lunch, which features two scoops of rice, a simplified version of American macaroni salad and a variety of toppings including hamburger patties, a fried egg, and gravy of a loco moco, Japanese style tonkatsu or the traditional lūʻau favorites, including kālua pork and laulau.
 Spam musubi is an example of the fusion of ethnic cuisine that developed on the islands among the mix of immigrant groups and military personnel.
 In the 1990s, a group of chefs developed Hawaii regional cuisine as a contemporary fusion cuisine.

 Customs and etiquette

 Some key customs and etiquette in Hawaii are as follows: when visiting a home, it is considered good manners to bring a small gift for one's host (for example, a dessert).
 Thus, parties are usually in the form of potlucks.
 Most locals take their shoes off before entering a home.
 It is customary for Hawaiian families, regardless of ethnicity, to hold a luau to celebrate a child's first birthday.
 It is also customary at Hawaiian weddings, especially at Filipino weddings, for the bride and groom to do a money dance (also called the pandanggo).
-Print media and local residents recommend that one refer to non-Hawaiians as "locals of Hawaii" or "people of Hawaii".
+Print media and local residents recommend that one refer to residents of Hawaii who are not ethnically Hawaiian as "locals of Hawaii" or "people of Hawaii".